sdelamo/sergiodelamo.com/posts/host-and-ip-resolution-micronaut-load-balancer-elastic-beanstalk.md

 In a Micronaut application, you may need to resolve the domain name of your application, for example when using OAuth 2.0 for a `redirect_uri`, or restrict an endpoint to a range of IP Addresses, for example a Stripe's callback.

-Micronaut framework contains two APIs:
+Micronaut® framework contains two APIs:

 - `HttpHostResolver` to resolve the host
 - `HttpClientAddressResolver` to resolve the IP.